 A rheumatologist is a physician who specializes in the treatment of arthritis and other rheumatic diseases that may affect joints, muscles, bones, skin, and other tissues.
 Rheumatologists are specially trained to identify many types of rheumatic diseases in their earliest stages, including arthritis, many types of autoimmune diseases, musculoskeletal pain, disorders of the musculoskeletal system, and osteoporosis.
 CHOC Rheumatology specialists are committed to the early intervention necessary to maximize quality of life for children with rheumatic diseases.

-Health Feature: Understanding Chronic Pain
+Rheumatology Feature: Understanding Chronic Pain

 In this segment of American Health Journal, Dr. Andrew Shulman, Rheumatology Medical Director at CHOC Children’s, helps us understand chronic pain, a condition where a patient’s sensitivity to pain is abnormal.